-Additional resources are now being put in place for businesses to access more detailed Brexit guidance
+Additional resources have been put in place for businesses to access more detailed Brexit guidance

 The Government has launched a new package of on-demand video content to help businesses understand the new rules for doing business with Europe.
 You may view the full gov.uk press release here.

 Businesses can get further information on 18 topics including importing and exporting, trade, data, and audit and accounting so for additional guidance register now to immediately access helpful video content.